Rome, Italy

 Best Neighborhoods to Stay in Rome

-1. Trastevere: Known for its charming narrow streets, lively atmosphere, and authentic Roman trattorias, Trastevere is perfect for those seeking a vibrant and bohemian neighborhood experience.
+1. Trastevere: Known for its charming cobblestone streets, lively atmosphere, and authentic Roman feel.
+Great for foodies and those looking for a vibrant nightlife.

 Budget-Friendly Options

-Hotel Grifo: Located in Monti, this budget-friendly hotel offers clean and comfortable rooms, a friendly staff, and a central location perfect for exploring Rome on a budget.
+1. Hotel Grifo: Located in the Monti neighborhood, this budget-friendly hotel offers comfortable rooms, a central location, and a rooftop terrace with stunning views.

 Mid-Range Hotels